'Art is the most intense mode of individualism that the world has known ' Oscar Wilde

 - Other artists featuring in bedrooms or corridors include Miriam Dowling, Audrey Hamilton, David Coyne.

-As you enjoy breakfast or dinner in our Pearl Restaurant you may be curious to know the story behind the Sohmer Grand Boudoir Piano 71076, circa early 1930's and which is still in great working order today!
+As you enjoy a stay with us, you may be curious to know the story behind the Sohmer Grand Boudoir Piano 71076, circa early 1930's and which is still in great working order today!

-The Baby Grand piano in our Pearl Restaurant was a wedding gift to Adele Astaire by her brother Fred in Lismore castle in 1932.
-Fred Astaire is said to have played this piano regularly on his frequent visits to Ireland.
+The Baby Grand piano iwas a wedding gift to Adele Astaire by her brother Fred in Lismore castle in 1932.
+Fred Astaire is said to have played this piano regularly on his visits to Ireland.

 Fred Astaire was an American dancer, singer, actor, choreographer, and television presenter.
 He is widely considered the most influential dancer in the history of film.
 His stage and subsequent film and television careers spanned a total of 76 years.
 He starred in more than 10 Broadway and London musicals, made 31 musical films, four television specials, and issued numerous recordings.